-Small beach city which gets crazy crowded sometimes, mostly family-oriented beaches but also a few nice chill beaches as well.
+Small beach city with commercialized infrastructure…rains often (aka “Ubachuva”), crazy crowded sometimes, mostly family-oriented beaches but also a few nice chill beaches as well.

 Where to stay:

-- Centro – centralized location being in city center but also between centrally located between north and south beaches.
+- Centro – very central location in city center, also centrally located between north and south beaches.
 Not my favorite.
-Not the prettiest beach or boardwalk, not the best shops, not the best beach (you can’t really swim here).
-I would only pick here if you wanted cheap accommodation and had a car (or bicycle) to take you to the better beaches.
-Public transport is too inconvenient for but would also work.
+Not prettiest beach or boardwalk, not best shops, unswimmable beach (river sewage outlet).
+Only stay for cheap accommodation and have car/bike to reach better areas.
+Public transport is little inconvenient but also works.

-- Itagua – probably best and most recommended area for most people.
-Lots of accommodations available, has many nice restaurants, bars, and shop, and a beautiful boardwalk along the water.
-Beach is not swimmable but the nice boardwalk with bike lane, can help entertain your walk or bike ride to the better beaches.
-Itagua is also a very central location so many taxis/rideshare available.
-Most of all, Itagua is not crazy crowded, it has more of the beach town vibe compared to the downtown-looking Centro or noisy-family Praia Grande.
-The best area of Itagua (in middle of nice restaurants, bars, shops and busy boardwalk) is right by Monoquilha Bar n’ Brunch.
+- Itagua – the better central area.
+Just south of Centro, but much nicer.
+Many accommodations, nice restaurants, bars, shops, and beautiful boardwalk along the water.
+Beach not swimmable but nice boardwalk with bike lane helps entertain your walk or bike ride to better beaches.
+Many taxis/rideshare available.
+Itagua is not crazy crowded, has more beach town vibe compared to downtown-looking Centro or noisy-family Praia Grande.
+Best area of Itagua is “Barra da Lagoa” (right by Monoquilha Bar n’ Brunch)…in middle of nice restaurants, bars, shops and busy boardwalk.

-- Itamambuca – totally residential area.
-Feels more like a beach village compared to downtown city Centro or posh beach boardwalk Itagua.
+- Itamambuca – northern residential beach area.
+Feels more like a beach village (dirt road) compared to downtown city Centro or posh beach boardwalk Itagua.
 Hardly any commercial establishments.
 So can be a bit inconvenient if you want to find restaurants, shops, or other commercial things.
 But very beautiful beach and escape from the crowds.
 You’re also very close to the beautiful Praia do Felix.
 Perhaps, you can manage food by using delivery app or cook at home.

 - south areas (Enseada, Saco da Ribeira) – looks like nice areas with many beaches to choose from but I haven’t explored there.
 Only passed by on bus.
 Seems a good place to stay if you don’t want to drive all the way to Ubatuba.

 First consideration is whether you have a car.
-With a car, you can get around easier, pick from wider range of accommodation locations), and also able to see more beaches.
-Does being able to see more beaches really matter?
-Perhaps no, if you’re happy with seeing 1 or 2 per day and will stick to only the best ones.
-Also, if you’re only going to visit a few beaches…you might be ok with using a bike one day and then taxi another day.
+Car gets around easier, can pick from wider range of accommodation locations, and also see more beaches.
+Do you really need to see many beaches or only a few nice ones?
+If only visiting a few beaches…you can see near ones with bike one day and then far ones with taxi another day.

-Without a car, you have to consider what you care about most?
-Overall convenience (restaurants & shops, family oriented beaches & activities), or the most beautiful beaches.
+Without a car, you have to choose between overall convenience (restaurants & shops, family oriented beaches & activities), or being walking distance to the nicest beaches.
+Which means you can walk to one, and then have to bike/drive to the other.

 Hostels & Hotels: